 I’ve broken down your options into three tiers, and you can hop between them as you please.
 Each option has a different level of involvement expected of you, from most to least.
 After we cover them, I’ll show you what to do with the data you receive from your testing, and how to apply it to your business.

-User Testing involves people's time.
+User Testing involves people’s time.
 Most people will respond well to financial compensation for their efforts.
-For this particular method, we'll need to make use of your product's fans.
-If you don't have any of these, and would like to know how to get some, let's talk about it over email.
+For this particular method, we’ll need to make use of your product’s fans.

 Some of your real fans will jump at the chance of being able to have a live call with you.
 You’re the owner of one of their favorite products, after all.
 Just to be able say they did.
 They’ll be happy to tell you their thoughts about your product.